Health Plans Scenario Guidebook

 Remember those open lines of communication we talked about during onboarding?
 They need to remain open long after onboarding is over.
 In fact, one important way for health plan providers to increase member engagement is to maintain consistent contact throughout the member lifecycle; this can be as simple as sending a congratulatory email to a member after they’ve had a baby or notifying them of drug recalls or formulary updates based on their prescription history.

 The healthcare consumer experience is an important one, and health insurers should be mindful to meet each member at their level — that is, to contact them through their preferred channels.
 Although there are many touchpoints to choose from — phone, text/SMS message, email, social media, live chat, and so on — most members have a mode of communication with which they’re most comfortable.
-Insurers can use their CRM to track member communications, such as how many times they’ve logged into the member portal for self-service or how many times they’ve called the member service hotline, to get a read on how they prefer to be contacted.
+Insurers can use their CRM to track member communications, such as how many times they’ve logged into the member portal for self-service or how many times they’ve called into the member service hotline, to get a read on how they prefer to be contacted.

 - Show Members That You Value Their Time